 Early on in the registration cycle, launch dedicated email campaigns to promote the early bird ticket sales.
 These campaigns work well because each email is centered around a single offering, keeping the message concise and focused.
 This also makes for much simpler email graphics, as shown in the example with Dreamforce.
 When an offering is this direct, the email can consist of very minimal or no text, focusing completely on the early bird discount.

-Key takeaway: Offering early bird ticket sales through email campaigns will not only further persuade readers to register but also keeps the email simple and clean.
+Key takeaway: Offering early bird ticket sales through email campaigns will not only further persuade readers to register but also keep the email simple and clean.

 Though it may sound counterintuitive, an opportune time to promote registration is while attendees are already at the event.
 Coindesk did this successfully by promoting their 2018 Consensus conference while attendees were at the 2017 conference.

 This may sound overwhelming at first, the timing turns out to be ideal because attendees are already excited to be at the event.
-By putting next year’s conference on their radar while their still enjoying the event, this creates a positive association which can encourage attendees to register sooner than expected.
+By putting next year’s conference on their radar while they’re still enjoying the event, creates a positive association that can encourage attendees to register sooner than expected.

-Key takeaway: Take advantage of attendees’ positive mood during the event by sending emails that promote next year’s event.
+Key takeaway: Take advantage of attendees’ positive moods during the event by sending emails that promote next year’s event.
 Gathering as many early registrations as possible is key.

 As mentioned in the previous example, email campaigns should not be limited to the pre-event time window.
 Emails can and should be sent out while attendees are enjoying the event.
 This helps to maintain a high level of engagement and lets attendees know that your event marketing team is still working around the clock to ensure an exceptional event experience.